 Does insurance cover an above-ground pool collapse?

-Above-ground pools contain a lot of water (genius observation, we know), so you’ll also need to consider the ramifications of potential water damage if that structure collapsed.
+Above-ground pools contain a lot of water (genius observation, we know), so you’ll also need to consider the ramifications of potential water damage to your home if that structure collapsed.
 What kind of water damage coverage does your policy have?
 What kind of damage could that much water cause if it seeped into your basement or foundations?
+An all-risk insurance policy might be worth buying if you’re concerned about this happening (or happening again).

 There’s also the cause of the collapse to consider.
 Were support struts rusted and in need of replacement?
 That’s on the home owner.
 But if an intense and rapid temperature change caused the screes to expand, contract, and fall out, then it gets more complex.
 Only the fine print in the policy agreement can answer questions that specific.